-Yesterday, I presented to more than 300 people at the Layers conference.
+In June 2016, I presented to more than 300 people at the Layers conference for the Apple design community.
 This is major.
 It is the first time my lives in art, technology, and music came together as I told the story of how I've been able to navigate giant leaps into the unknown.

 I don't regularly sum up my life in overarching, TED-talk ready themes, but as I pondered speaking for Layers' developer and designer audience, a realization emerged.

 From 14 years at Aquarius Records to eight years with Apple to launching my art practice and studio in 2015, the principle I used to make big changes is that I give myself permission.

 No one is going to give you permission; you have to give it to yourself.